ckb-next/ckb-next/DAEMON.md

 In a terminal shell, you can do this like `echo mycommand > /dev/input/ckb1/cmd`.
 Programmatically, you can open and write them as regular files.
 When programming, you must append a newline character and flush the output before your command(s) will actually be read.

 The `mode` parameter is used to group settings.
 Most (but not all) settings are mode-specific; that is, changing mode 1 will not affect mode 2.
+By default, all commands affect the current mode.
 Use `mode <n> switch` to change the current mode.

 When plugged in, all devices start in hardware-controlled mode (also known as idle mode) and will not respond to commands.
 Before issuing any other commands, write `active` to the command node, like `echo active > /dev/input/ckb1/cmd`.
 To put the device back into hardware mode, issue the `idle` command.